CamTosh/Domain-Name-Registry/README.md

 - `GET /health` - Service health check
 - `GET /leaderboard` - Registrar leaderboard
 - `GET /today-expiration` - List all the domains who will expire today
+- `GET /analytics` - Get registrar or domain analytics for the past day
 - `POST /registrar/create` - Registrar creation

 ### Creating a new registrar: